szymonPJO/SolderingStation-T12/README.md

     - tweezer
     - (optional) crimping tool for Dupont Connectors

 - good to use:
     - 2.54mm angle pin header + Dupont female Connectors

+- Front Panel

+    U have to order PCB or drill by CNC.
+Alternativly try to print 'cut edges' on paper and cut housing plastic plate by knife / drill.
+The G762 housing have bit soft plastic (maybe ABS) front/back plates.

 ## Gallery